 Analysis of economic and financial issues affecting the operation of schools and school systems.

 Topics include cost analysis, sources of revenue, budgeting, and the day-to-day management of fiscal resources.
+Offered odd years.

 EDAD 527 SCHOOL FACILITIES AND SERVICES